7 Spelling Games – That Actually Help Students Learn to Spell

 Now the teacher goes around the room and takes every other spelling paper.
 (Try to leave students with the “nicer” papers that are easier to read and have fewer mistakes.)

-Now put the students into partners so everyone is sharing one paper.
+Now put the students into partners so each pair of students is sharing one paper.
 Tell students to cut the papers up along the squares so that there is one word per slip of paper.

 Finally, tell students to spread the words out in front of them.
 Now the teacher will call out a word (or a definition).
 The first student to grab the word gets to keep it.
 At the end the winners are the students with the most words.